grindsa/acme2certifier/docs/mswcce.md

 - **target_domain** *(optional)* – Active Directory domain name.
 - **domain_controller** *(optional)* – Domain controller endpoint.
 You can provide either an IP address or an FQDN.
 If an FQDN is configured, acme2certifier resolves it via DNS and uses the first returned IP address.
 - **dns_server** *(optional)* – IP address of the DNS server.
-- **ca_bundle** – CA certificate chain in PEM format, provided along with the client certificate.
-This is packaging only (appended to the issued cert); it does not verify the AD CS enrollment endpoint.
+- **ca_bundle** *(optional)* – Local CA certificate chain in PEM format used as a packaging fallback when the enrollment response does not include a CMS chain.
+Appended to the issued certificate only; it does not verify the AD CS enrollment endpoint.
 - **template** – Certificate template used for enrollment.
 - **allowed_templates** *(optional)* – JSON list of ADCS templates permitted for enrollment (including templates selected via ACME profiles, `header_info`, or EAB).
 An empty or unset list allows any template and logs a warning (backwards compatible).
 When non-empty, enrollment is rejected if the selected template is not listed.
 EAB per-account template restrictions still apply on top of this global ceiling.
 MS-WCCE has no Web Enrollment template discovery API; CA-side membership checks are mscertsrv-only.
 - **timeout** *(optional)* – Enrollment timeout in seconds (default: `5`).